apache/cordova-docs/docs/en/edge/cordova/storage/database/database.md

 Database
 =======

-Contains methods that allow the user to manipulate the Database
+Provides access to an SQL database.

 Methods
 -------

 - __transaction__: Runs a database transaction.
-- __changeVersion__: method allows scripts to atomically verify the version number and change it at the same time as doing a schema update.
+- __changeVersion__: Allows scripts to automatically verify the version number and change it when updating a schema.

 Details
 -------

-A Database object is returned from a call to `window.openDatabase()`.
+The `window.openDatabase()` method returns a `Database` object.

 Supported Platforms
 -------------------